gearglow/ReptiliaWithATwist/The List.md

 "I should probably stay here and make sure the way back doesn't disappear on you," Neville said.

 "Good idea, Nev," Elysia said.
 "Hadn't thought of that."

+On a hunch, Elysia asked the Room to highlight any other problems with the wards.
+Several more clusters turned red.
+"Bollocks," she muttered.
+Several more whiteboards filled with diagrams.

+"What happened?"
+Ginny asked.

+"I asked the Room if there was anything else wrong with the wards.
+Turns out there is."

+Hermione looked over at the whiteboards.
+"Bollocks."

+"So we do the same thing with those as we do for the DADA curse," Luna said.
+"Maybe we can show them to Prof. Babbling as an extra credit project."

+"Bill might be able to help too," Ginny added.
+"He _is_ a curse-breaker, after all."

+Elysia wandered over to the worktable and started carving a simple schema for a glowing red arrow illusion into some sandstone.
+"Here, everyone copy this and we'll stick them to the problem clusters."

+Everyone else started copying the arrow stones, and Elysia grabbed a marker and started labeling each cluster on the whiteboards.

+"Anyone know a good locator spell?"
+She asked.

+Everyone looked at each other.
+"Try asking the Room?"
+Neville eventually suggested.

+Elysia did so, and a ghostly image formed over the table demonstrating a spell and repeating the words _monstrant viam._

+"_Monstrant viam,_" she repeated, copying the wand movements and focusing on the whiteboard with the lightning ward diagram.
+A softly-glowing trail of cyan light began at her feet and led to the whiteboard.

+"Ooh, that's _perfect!_" Luna squealed, eyes shining.

+"Wonder if it'll work on the twins?"
+Ginny mused, smirking.

+"I'll let you be the one to test that," Ron said.
+"Anyway, the arrows are done."

+"Let's get to it, then," Elysia said.
+"Nev, thanks for watching our backs."

+Neville and Robbie took a seat at the table.
+The others lined up just beyond the door to the Wardstone Room, raised their wands in unison, and said, "_hegan egin mugarik gabe!_"

+As they all rose into the air, whooping with delight, five trails of light streaked off into the cavern.
+Hermione headed for the lightning ward, Elysia took on the DADA curse, and the others busied themselves with the other 'clusters of concern,' as they'd been dubbed.

+The DADA cluster proved to be on one of the shorter crystals, and as Elysia drew near her HUD lit up with field lines.
+As the analytics HUD started identifying them, she swore softly.
+"Hey, you lot!"
+She called out.
+"There's localized trap wards on this cluster!
+Fall back to the Room!"
+She did a cursory field trace, making note of the points of origin for the traps, and found they were buried in the cave floor.

+"_Ventus,_" she muttered, clearing them off.
+She stared intently for a moment, memorizing them.
+She'd be able to break them down later in Elysium's workshop.
+Then she dropped her arrow to mark the field's edge and rejoined the others back in the Room.

+"I managed to get the lightning ward, at least," Hermione reported.

+"Wonderful!"
+Elysia crowed.
+"Now I can show you a nifty little spell I found in a travel guide from Hawai'i.
+Room, if you would?"

+The lights dimmed, and a metal pole rose from the floor, roughly as tall as Elysia.
+She raised her wand and jabbed it forward, intoning, "_limahana!_" A spark jolted from her wand with an audible crackle, arcing from the tip of her wand to the metal pole.
+She held it for a few seconds, the electric glow casting dancing shadows.

+As she released the spell, the lights came back up and the pole retreated back into the floor.

+"Bloody brilliant," Ron said.

+## Chapter 11